mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 ## Final Checks before Starting

-- Dress for the weather: We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
+- Dress for the **weather**:
+  - We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
 We also wore breathable, sweat-wicking base layers - from experience, the least pleasant thing hiking in the rain is overheating in damp, form-fitting base layers.
-- Bring abundant water - 1L ~ 1.5L recommended.
+- Bring abundant **water**
+  - 1L ~ 1.5L recommended.
 For a rough idea, We went through 1L of water each for the hike up carrying 35L and 50L backpacks respectively.
+- Bring **bug repellent spray**:
-- Bring bug repellent spray: Lots of mosquitos on the trail, and they tend to be worse during sunset/sunrise.
+  - Lots of mosquitos on the trail, and they tend to be worse during sunset/sunrise.
-- Download any map you may need beforehand - without saying, there is no cell reception throughout the trail.
+- Download any **map** you may need beforehand -
+  - without saying, there is no cell reception throughout the trail.
+- **Lock your vehicle** -
-- Lock your vehicle - we encountered a hiker who forgot to lock theirs and had to head back to do so.
+  - we encountered a hiker who forgot to lock theirs and had to head back to do so.
 Although it's a fairly safe area, you can never be too careful!
+- Bring **hiking poles**.
-- Bring hiking poles.
-They truly make a difference.
+  - They truly make a difference.
 We personally did not use them too much when hiking up, but they were a gamechanger on the way down - especially when the trail was muddy and slippery.

 ![](/assets/images/2024-08-01-cobalt-lake-5040-peak/IMG_1473.JPEG)